“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Do you want me to move in for a closer look, Captain?”
 Tucker asked, turning to look at him as she did so.

-“Smart is safer than dead,” suggested the gray-skinned R’naari standing to DeLuca’s left.
+“Smart is safer than dead,” suggested the gray-skinned R’naari standing to Murphy’s left.

 “Aye, sir,” the pilot replied, turning back to the helm to input the commands.

-Turning to his first officer, DeLuca said, “Assemble an away team.
+Turning to his first officer, Murphy said, “Assemble an away team.
 Get over there and see if you can find out just what the hell happened.”

 Jaarid nodded resolutely, his longer-than-regulation black hair falling over his forehead as he did so, his silver eyes taking on a resolute expression.
 “Lieutenant Hollen, Lieutenant Ja-Nareth, I desire you would accompany me,” the younger man said, turning and moving quickly toward the turbolift.

 The away team materialized on the bridge of the Andromeda not quite ten minutes after their captain had given the order to investigate the ship.
-Jaarid and Hollen immediately swept the command center with their weapons.
+Jaarid and Hollen immediately swept the command center with their weapons (he a held a standard Type-III phaser while she carried the new pulse-phaser pistol).
 Ja-Nareth and Maureen Killian—Messenger’s Chief Medical Officer—took out their tricorders and began scanning their surroundings, while Ensign S’Lene from Engineering walked across the bridge to the engineering stations.
 The room was unnaturally empty and the only sounds were the intermittent chirping and beeping of the unmanned consoles.

-At Dr. Killian’s request, each member of the away team was wearing a personal sterilization field generator.
+At Dr. Killian’s request, each member of the away team was wearing a personal sterilization field generator on their arms.
 It was a device that emitted an invisible forcefield around the wearer of the armband, and had proven successful on many occasions to prevent contamination from radiation and airborne pathogens.
 Killian had asked (insisted, really) that each member of the team wear one as they had not yet determined whether or not the atmosphere within the Andromeda was contaminated.

 “The ship is functioning within established parameters, Commander,” S’Lene reported, “although the communications systems, both intraship and subspace, are completely inoperable and without any apparent sign of a malfunction.
 All of the life-support functions appear to be nominal as well.”